-Because the CRE has important implications for eyewitness memory, previous studies using metacognitive judgments within this context have focused extensively on the relationship between correct recognition and retrospective confidence ratings (e.g., Corenblum & Meissner, 2006; Dodson & Dobolyi, 2016; Horry & Wright, 2008; Nguyen, Pezdeck, & Wixted, 2017).
-As a result, comparatively fewer studies have used prospective judgment tasks to assess encoding-based processes underlying the CRE.
-This is surprising, as based on a social categorization account of the CRE, ingroup faces should receive additional processing due to them being more fluent.
-These differences in fluency would likely be detected when participants provide JOLs at encoding, as these judgments capture information regarding processing fluency (i.e., the ease with which stimuli can be encoded; see Mueller, Tauber, & Dunlosky, 2013; Undorf & Erdfelder, 2015).
-Thus, JOLs may provide important insights regarding the link between social categorization processes and the CRE.
+Because the CRE has important implications for eyewitness memory, previous studies using metacognitive judgments within this context have primarily focused on the relationship between recognition and retrospective confidence ratings (e.g., Corenblum & Meissner, 2006; Dodson & Dobolyi, 2016; Horry & Wright, 2008; Nguyen, Pezdeck, & Wixted, 2017).
+As a result, fewer studies have used prospective judgments like JOLs to explore whether participants are aware of the CRE at encoding, often by assessing changes in JOL accuracy (e.g., Hourihan, Benjamin, & Lui, 2012; Palma, Vieira, Cruz, & Mata, 2024; Rhodes, Sitzman, & Tauber, 2013).
+These studies have also differed in the level of JOL accuracy they have explored.
+For example, Hourihan et al. (2012) assessed the CRE on relative accuracy, which refers to the extent to which JOLs can correctly distinguish between remembered and non-remembered items and is commonly measured using Goodman-Kruskal gamma correlations (G; Goodman & Kruskal, 1954).
+In contrast, other work has emphasized absolute accuracy (e.g., Rhodes et al., 20130, which refers to the overall correspondence between JOLs and memory and can be assessed through mean analyses (i.e., comparisons of mean memory and mean JOLs) or visualized via calibration plots.
+Both accuracy types are independent and thus may have differing levels of sensitivity to the CRE.

-To our knowledge, only four previously published studies have used JOLs to investigate the CRE.
-In an early example, Smith, Stinson, and Prosser (2004) had participants watch videos depicting a crime committed by a same or other-race individual.
-Immediately afterwards, participants rated both their confidence in correctly identifying the perpetrator and the clarity of their memory of the perpetrator using a 9-point Likert scale.
-Participants then viewed two six-person line-ups, of which one contained a photograph of the perpetrator.
-Overall, a classic CRE pattern emerged, as both memory predictions and clarity ratings were higher for same-race individuals, suggesting that participants expected same-race faces to be remembered to a greater extent compared to other-race faces.
-More recently, Hourihan, Benjamin, and Liu (2012) had participants study same and other-race faces while making JOLs before completing an old/new recognition test.
-Consistent with previous studies, correct recognition was higher for same-race faces compared to other-race faces.
-Moreover, JOLs were more accurate for same-race faces.
-However, across three experiments, Rhodes, Sitzman, and Rowland (2013) consistently demonstrated a CRE pattern on recognition memory, but this pattern did not extend to JOLs.
-Taken together, although same-race faces are remembered to a greater extent versus other-race faces, evidence is mixed whether JOLs can similarly capture this effect.
+Overall, previous studies have found inconsistent results across both levels of JOL accuracy.
+For example, Hourihan et al. (2012) had participants provide JOLs while studying same and other-race faces prior to completing an old/new recognition test.
+Overall, the authors found a CRE pattern on recognition which extended to relative JOL accuracy (i.e., relative accuracy was greater for same versus other-race targets).
+However, follow-up studies have been largely unable to reproduce this pattern, with most showing no changes in relative accuracy between same and other-race targets (e.g. Palma et al., 2024).
+Other studies have demonstrated mixed findings on absolute accuracy, with some showing no CRE effect (i.e., equivalent mean JOLs for same and other-race targets; e.g., Rhodes et al., 2013) and others showing a CRE pattern on JOLs (i.e., higher JOLs for same vs. other-race targets; e.g. Smith, Stinson, & Prosser, 2004).
+Thus, the CRE likely does not influence relative accuracy, though findings appear mixed regarding its effect on absolute accuracy.

-Finally, JOLs may be particularly useful for understanding the relationship between racial ambiguity and the CRE.
+Finally, recent findings from Palma et al. (2024) suggest that JOLs may be particularly useful for understanding the relationship between racial ambiguity and the CRE.
 Per Koriat’s (1997) cue utilization framework, individuals base the magnitude of their JOLs on both intrinsic cues (i.e., properties inherent to the stimuli being encoded) and extrinsic cues (e.g., factors pertaining to the context in which encoding occurs).
 Racial ambiguity likely reflects a specific type of intrinsic cue, as if ingroup faces are more fluent at encoding, participants would likely use this information when making their JOLs (i.e., Caucasian participants would be expected to assign higher JOLs for faces displaying prototypical Caucasian features and lower JOLs for faces displaying prototypical Black features).
-Consistent with this account, Palma, Vieira, Cruz, and Mata (2024) recently demonstrated that both JOLs and retrospective confidence judgments are sensitive to differences in racial categories and prototypicality.
+Consistent with this account, Palma et al. recently demonstrated that both JOLs and retrospective confidence judgments are sensitive to differences in racial categories and prototypicality.
 Thus, in addition to assessing whether the CRE extends to participants’ metacognitive processes, JOLs may simultaneously provide insights regarding the effects of racial ambiguity on the CRE.

 The Present Study